Jocabin/jocabin/README.md

-Hi, I'm Yaakov, French web developer who master all the **usefull** web technologies and concepts.

-I'm learning real programming languages like C, Odin, Go, COBOL and Erlang, in order to become a true developer and quit the pseudo web development world.

-To learn more about me and my skills => https://yaakovfar.dev
+Hi, I'm Yaakov 🇫🇷

+I'm a french web developer who is interested in simple and performant software.
+In my day to day job, I'm creating websites or mobile apps for clients, but I did a lot of different projects!
+I'm mostly interested in creating simple and user-centered software.

 To contact me => contact@yaakovfar.dev